Osiris2000/T-FLEX-CAD-Fast-Operations/README.md

 ENG
 ------
-For your own convenience, I wrote a simple macro that allows you to quickly perform Boolean operations between two (so far) were selected in the bodies of 3D-window.
+For your own convenience, I wrote a simple macro that allows you to quickly perform Boolean operations between two (so far) bodies that were selected in 3D-window.

 How to use: select the two bodies in the 3D window, pressing the button that launches the macro.

 Besides the three basic operations, I also added a fourth, which he called "Volume Separation".
 This is a complex Boolean operations, including the subtraction and intersection (originally it was this operation, I would like to implement).

-Currently, all operations (besides Boolean Addition) using only the first two selected bodys.
+Currently, all operations (besides Boolean Addition) work with the first two selected bodies only.
 Boolean Addition operation works with all selected bodies.
-The first body selected is the first operand, and the rest of the bodys - as a second.
+The first body selected is the first operand, and the rest of the bodies - as a second.

 ----- How to install the macro -----
 GDB-macro files should be put in a folder: